Last Updated on May 30, 2023 by Luke Feldbrugge

 1. Work with a Licensed Real Estate Agent

 When selling a house, the negotiating skills of an experienced real estate agent is something you want in your corner.
 They want your home to sell for as much money as possible.
 It generally means they make more on the sale, so it’s in their best interest to get the highest price without losing the sale.
-Homes for Heroes real estate specialists know your local market, they have a feel of what buyers are willing to pay, and they are experienced negotiators.
-They also help you with purchase agreement specifics when you receive an acceptable offer.
+Homes for Heroes real estate specialists know your local market, they have a feel of what buyers are willing to pay, what the area is worth, and they are experienced negotiators.
+They also help you with purchase agreement specifics and legalities when you receive an acceptable offer.

-If you want to sell your house, register online and Homes for Heroes will connect you with a local real estate specialist to discuss your interests and possible next steps.
-On average, firefighters, paramedics, EMTs; police, troopers, dispatchers; active, reserve and veteran military members; nurses, doctors and teachers can save over $2,400 when they sell a home with Homes for Heroes specialists.
+If you are looking to sell your house, register online and Homes for Heroes will connect you with a local real estate specialist to discuss your interests and possible next steps.
+On average, firefighters, EMS, law enforcement, active, reserve and veteran military members, healthcare workers, and teachers can save over $3,000 when they sell a home with Homes for Heroes specialists.
+If you sell and buy a home, your rewards can double!

 2. Get a Professional Home Inspection

 Home inspections are a common part of the home selling process, as home buyers want to know if there are any potential issues with the property.
-As the seller, you’ll likely have to prepare a seller’s disclosure statement, and while this all might sound like a benefit to buyers, there’s value for you as well.
+As the seller, you’ll likely have to prepare a seller’s disclosure statement.
+While this all might sound like a benefit to buyers, there’s value for you as well.

 Getting a professional home inspection helps you negotiate because it arms you with all the information you need.
 Buyers shouldn’t know more about your house than you do, and it’s important you know what you’re selling so you can represent the home accurately.
 If the inspection uncovers any significant issues, you can get them fixed to hopefully increase the eventual sale price.
 Ultimately, knowledge is power, both for buyers and sellers.